 Scholars have pointed out that the pattern of the festival drama and of its enthronement ceremonies is found in Hebrew literature, such as the Book of Enoch, and Revelation in the New Testament.
 But to Latter-day Saints, one of the most significant examples of the repetition of that pattern is found in Third Nephi.

 There the events of the Saviour’s coming, and his teachings, follow the pattern of the ancient Israelite New Year’s festival so closely that it appears Mormon deliberately used the enthronement sequence as the outline of his story.
 Presumably, he did this in order to testify that when Christ came to America he came as its legitimate King; and perhaps also to show that when the Saviour appointed Nephi to be head of the church and of the new theocratic government, he followed the pattern already established for the kings of ancient Israel.

-Dr. Baker will describe the events and the significance of the New Year’s festival, and show its links with the Book of Mormon, and especially with Third Nephi.
-He requests that you bring your scriptures.
+Dr. Baker described the events and the significance of the New Year’s festival, and showed its links with the Book of Mormon, and especially with Third Nephi.

 By the author: The more I studied the Book of Mormon, the more I realized that it is an ancient Israelite temple text. ... every sermon in the book is founded upon the Nephite temple experience and on the Psalms that were much of the ceremonial foundation of Nephite theology.